Consumer Dispute Complaint Against Adulteration of Food

 Any individual who notices unfair food practices can file a complaint, even without buying or consuming the product.
 This includes activists, public-spirited citizens, or employees of food companies who uncover malpractice.

-File a complaint against Food Adulteration through the Internal Grievance Portal
+How to file a complaint against Food Adulteration through the Internal Grievance Portal?

 Before approaching FSSAI or other regulatory bodies, consumers can file a complaint through the internal grievance redressal system of the brand or food service provider.
 Most food companies, delivery platforms, and supermarkets have dedicated customer support teams to address product-related concerns.